 ABOUT OLIVIA

-Olivia Cosío, Ed.M., M.M., is an educator, singer, and curriculum designer whose research and practice focus on the role of the arts in contributing to community well-being and improving educational outcomes.
+Olivia Cosío’s research and practice focus on the role of the arts in contributing to community well-being and improving educational outcomes.

-She is the co-founder and principal of the consulting firm Sounds that Carry, which specializes in the revitalization of social impact programs for arts organizations through assessment, curriculum design, and teaching artist training.
-Her impactful work in creative placemaking and youth development has garnered attention and recognition, with features in publications such as Psychology Today and Opera Canada, as well as live speaking events such as the Berklee College of Music Career Jam, Juilliard Entrepreneurship Symposium, and the Chamber Music America National Conference.
+She is the co-founder and Principal Consultant of Education of the consulting firm Sounds that Carry: Creative Impact Consultants, which specializes in the revitalization of social impact programs for arts organizations through program design and strategic planning.
+Her impactful work in creative placemaking and youth development has garnered attention and recognition, with features in The Wallace Foundation Podcast, Psychology Today, and Opera Canada, as well as live speaking events such as the Berklee College of Music Career Jam, Juilliard Entrepreneurship Symposium, and the Chamber Music America National Conference.

 Recently, she designed a six-week chamber music curriculum featuring living composers of color that was piloted at Casita Maria Center for Arts & Education in the Bronx in collaboration with Chamber Music America.
-Currently, she is designing and implementing a sound-mapping curriculum for students at Chelsea High School that seeks to preserve memories through an auditory and visual creation for public display funded by a Mass Cultural Council grant.
+She recently finished the design and implementation of a sound-mapping curriculum for students at Chelsea High School that aimed to preserve memories through an auditory and visual creation for public display funded by a Mass Cultural Council grant.

 Before co-founding Sounds that Carry, Olivia served as Harvard’s Director of First-Year Arts Initiatives, spearheading and overseeing campus-wide arts events for Harvard College students.
 While there, she also assisted in the design and production of the Harvard Art Museum’s inaugural Family Day.